Weicheng Zhu

 Install: check to install Fortran GNU Compiler

-is the equivalent of which
+where is the equivalent of which in Linux.

-, from: http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/chap06/area-2.html## The simplest way, default output is `a.exe` gfortran tri-area.f90 ## -o: specify the output name gfortran tri-area.f90 -o TriArea
+As shown in the following figure, there are two gfortran executable file in my system path, the first one will be used by default.gfortran Usagegfortran/tri-area.f90, from: http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/chap06/area-2.html## The simplest way, default output is `a.exe` gfortran tri-area.f90 ## -o: specify the output name gfortran tri-area.f90 -o TriArea

-, from http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/chap06/fact-2.html## 1.
+gfortran/fact-mod.f90, gfortran/fact-prog.f90, from http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/chap06/fact-2.html## 1.
 Straight forward

 gfortran fact-prog.f90 fact-mod.f90 -o fact